 This is the exact dilemma that faces me in my research.
 I’m researching the interactions of solar radiation modification and existential risk, both how it increases and decreases risk.
 As it is therefore simultaneously combatting a source of risk, and itself increases risk, the sort of “play it safe” approach to complexity just doesn’t necessarily work, although before I properly explain how I am attempting to unpick this, I ought to explain exactly what I’m on about.

 Solar Radiation Modification (SRM), otherwise known as solar geoengineering is a set of technologies that aim to reflect a small amount of sunlight to reduce warming.
 Sunlight enters the earth, some is reflected.
 That which isn’t is absorbed by the earth, which is then reemitted as long wave infrared radiation.
 Some of this escapes to space, and some gets absorbed by greenhouse gases in the atmosphere, warming it.
 As we increase GHG concentrations, we increase the warming.
-SRM tries to reduce this warming by increasing the amount of light entering the earth, by reflecting it by either injecting aerosols into the stratosphere, mimicing the natural effects of volcanos, or by brightening clouds, or a related technique that isn’t quite the same that involves thinning other clouds.
+SRM tries to reduce this warming by decreasing the amount of light entering the earth, by reflecting it by either injecting aerosols into the stratosphere, mimicing the natural effects of volcanos, or by brightening clouds, or a related technique that isn’t quite the same that involves thinning other clouds.
 This would likely reduce temperatures globally, and the climate would be generally closer to preindustrial, but it comes with its own risks that may make it more dangerous

 Those working from a simple paradigm have tended to reject risks from climate change as especially large.
 Toby Ord estimates the risk at 0.1%.
 Will MacAskill in what we owe the future suggests “its hard to see how even [7-10 degrees of warming] could cause collapse.”
 Both of these have tended to use proxies for what would cause collapse, trying their best to come up with simple, linear models of catastrophe; Toby Ord wants to look at whether heat stress will cause the world to become uninhabitable, and Will wants to look at whether global agriculture will entirely collapse.
 These simple proxies, whilst making it easier to reason simple causal chains, are just not demonstrative of how risk manifests.
 Some have then attempted to argue whether climate change poses a first order indirect existential risk, which is mostly John Halstead’s approach in his climate report, but once again, I think this misses the point.